marckean/marcseparation/_docs/36-alex_parenting.md

 ![](../blobs/charlieparkbyhimself/report_charlieparkbyhimself4.png)

 - This is from one of the **expert's comments** at the end of the report.
+The expert doesn't see anything wrong with Charlie going to the park, as she doesn't understand that he is un-supervised by an adult at times.

 ### Email sent to Alex August 31, 2021: